KimJinsik/Validation-EditText/README.md

 ValidationEditText
 ==================
-`ValidationEditText` is inheritanced by editText.
+`ValidationEditText` is inherited by EditText.
 It can be useful to validate input data and to notify error message.

-You already know way to notify error messages(using showError() function) on editText.
+You already know way to notify error messages (using showError() function) on EditText.
 I think however, design of default error message is not good to view.
-But, ValidationEditText provide powerful way to design error message.
+But, ValidationEditText provides powerful way to design error message.

 **NOTE:**
 If you think to add more regular expression, Please visit my blog and write guestbook!